Book censorship: International book censorship

-Nazi-Era Germany
+Nazi-era Germany

-During the Second World War, the German Nazi party hosted frequent book burnings following seizures of property belonging non-Nazi Germans.
-The burnings were organized along with the efforts of an all-powerful Aryan Race that were being instated in the government by Joseph Goebbels; the Nazi Minister for Popular Enlightenment and Propaganda.
+During the Second World War, the German Nazi party hosted frequent book burnings following seizures of property belonging to non-Nazi Germans.
+The burnings coincided with efforts to promote the so-called all-powerful Aryan race, instated in the government by Joseph Goebbels, the Nazi Minister for Popular Enlightenment and Propaganda.
 These events were seen as a symbolic cleanse for the German people, ridding their country and Aryan identity of anything that was 'un-German' in its ideals.
 The materials included in the burning were not limited to works made within the Weimar Republic of the time, and the blacklist being followed reached to American authors as well as socialist and communist works.
 Ultimately, the blacklist for book burnings was focused on any content that would threaten the totality of Nazi power in Germany.
-More than anything else, these book burnings were aiming to remove Jewish cultural influences in Germany, at the order of the rising Nazi regime.
+More than anything else, these book burnings aimed to remove Jewish cultural influence in Germany.